White House: No more TikTok on gov’t devices within 30 days

 The guidance was first reported by Reuters.

-The company has been dismissive of the ban for federal devices and has noted that it is developing security and data privacy plans as part of the Biden administration’s ongoing national security review.
+The company has been dismissive of the ban on federal devices and has noted that it is developing security and data privacy plans as part of the Biden administration’s ongoing national security review.

 Canada also announced Monday that it is banning TikTok from all government-issued mobile devices.
 The European Union’s executive branch said last week it has temporarily banned TikTok from phones used by employees as a cybersecurity measure.